rubenrua/Notes/langs/rust/0007_deref.md

 ```

 But impl AsRef<T> for T looks ugly.
-Playing with generating ASM and [rustfilt](https://github.com/luser/rustfilt) we can see the diff between the to `f` implemented:
+Playing with generating ASM and [rustfilt](https://github.com/luser/rustfilt) we can see the diff between the two `f` implemented:
  * Using `<&T as core::convert::AsRef<U>>::as_ref`
  * Using `<test::Software as core::convert::AsRef<test::Software>>::as_ref`